-Use the downloadable comprehensive list of all the attractions (Word document or PDF file-144KB) available on this website.
+Use the downloadable comprehensive list of all the attractions (PDF document) available on this website.
 If you download the Word document, you can delete the rows of attractions that don't interest you, editing it down to the attractions that you want to see.

 This map of Washington, DC, will also be helpful in deciding what sights would be of interest.
 Select sites that are near each other to avoid backtracking on different days.